Skip to main content

 - A lead is created and appears in your Leads page.

-- The customer receives an SMS with a link to upload property photos.
+- The customer may receive an SMS with a link to upload property photos.

-- The property is enriched with data like lot size, square footage, and satellite imagery.
+- The property is enriched with data like lot size, square footage, satellite imagery, and a Virtual Site Report.

 What the AI knows about your business